usaid-cs/yesterday-i-learned/random.md

 - Horses won't run into lines of soldiers with bayonets.
 - A "pantry" is a subset of closets specifically designed to store food and/or dishes.
 - Sea waves that cross each other in a [waffle pattern](https://www.reddit.com/r/Damnthatsinteresting/comments/a87jhv/a_cross_swell_is_formed_when_two_wave_systems/) are extremely dangerous.
-- [Date formatting using `yyyy` vs `YYYY`](https://ericasadun.com/2018/12/25/iso-8601-yyyy-yyyy-and-why-your-year-may-be-wrong/): "`yyyy` specifies the calendar year whereas `YYYY` specifies the year (of “Week of Year”), used in the ISO year-week calendar."
+- [Date formatting using `yyyy` vs `YYYY`](https://ericasadun.com/2018/12/25/iso-8601-yyyy-yyyy-and-why-your-year-may-be-wrong/): "`yyyy` specifies the calendar year whereas `YYYY` specifies the year (of "Week of Year"), used in the ISO year-week calendar."
 Unless paired with the ISO week number, using `YYYY` is almost certainly improper.
 - [Years before 1583 are not part of the ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).
 - [辣眼睛](https://baike.baidu.com/item/%E8%BE%A3%E7%9C%BC%E7%9D%9B/19865868) means "things you shouldn't have seen".
 - Microsoft gave up on EdgeHTML because [Google kept screwing with them](https://news.ycombinator.com/item?id=18697824): "one of the reasons we decided to end EdgeHTML was because Google kept making changes to its sites that broke other browsers, and we couldn't keep up.
 For example, they recently added a hidden empty div over YouTube videos that causes our hardware acceleration fast-path to bail"